A Supplier's Guide to working with the Council

 Introduction

-NB: these pages are subject to review due to the (delayed) change in procurment law (Public Contract Regulations 2015 will be replaced by the Procurement Act 2023 and secondary regulation in February 2025)
+[NB: these pages are subject to ongoing review following the change in procurement law (Public Contract Regulations 2015 has been replaced by the Procurement Act 2023 and secondary regulation as from 24 February 2025).
+The Council will continue to adapt its processes accordingly in line with emerging guidance]

 This guide is designed to assist current and potential suppliers to the Council and provides guidance on how the Council procures goods, services and works.